Last Monday, I was sitting in my classroom and trying to open my backpack, but its zipper got stuck and gave me a hard time.

-For this, you must open the zipper pull part, so that you can slide its separated section back into the lineup both sides of the teeth.
+For this, you must open the zipper and pull the part so that you can slide its separated section back into the lineup on both sides of the teeth.
 You can use pliers, a screwdriver to pray the opening wider so that you can get into and get some leverage to widen it.

 Widen it and slip the zipper’s side with teeth back in, and then pull it down to the terminal end.
 Line up the teeth and use the pliers to squeeze the zipper and pull back to the original width so that it firmly holds both sides of the zipper’s teeth.